Indigenous languages

 What's new on our site today!

-This is our collection of links to Ahtna folktales and traditional stories that can be read online.
-We have indexed our Native American tales section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
+This is our index of Ahtna folktales and traditional stories that can be read online.
+We have organized our Native American tales section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Ahtna tribe, the traditional stories of related tribes like the Gwich'in and Tanaina are very similar.

 Raven (Saghani Ggaay in the Ahtna language):